barryam3/trivia/README.md

 ## Running the App

+The app is hosted at [trivia.barryam3.com](https://trivia.barryam3.com).

+To build and run it yourself:

 1. clone the repo
 2. install dependencies (`npm i`)
 3. `npm run build`
 4. `npm start`
-5. app should be live at `localhost:3000`

 ## Using the App